ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/GraphTopsort.rst

 And if we pop the elements in the stack, they will be popped in topological order.

-So the DFS algorithm yieods a topological sort in reverse order.
+So the DFS algorithm yields a topological sort in reverse order.
 It does not matter where the sort starts, as long as all vertices are visited in the end.
 Here is implementation for the DFS-based algorithm.